 Before proceeding any further on this topic, I should discuss an important principle of the hermeneutics of hamartiology in Scripture that really should be obvious to all Christians but normally isn’t.
 As I’ve already said multiple times, the body of Christ isn’t under the Old Testament or the Mosaic Law.
 That said, some parts of it do still help us understand what sorts of actions would be considered to be sinful, and it also helps us interpret teachings, commandments, and exhortations in the Greek Scriptures in many places as well.
 Basically, if an action isn’t ever taught to be sinful anywhere in the Old Testament, to claim that it is wrong would be a major assumption that would require some serious (and “rightly divided”) exegetical support rather than the usual eisegesis that religious Christians commonly use to force their preconceived ideas about morality into the text.
-The parts of the Mosaic Law regarding morality made it pretty clear what was right and wrong back then.
+The parts of the Mosaic Law regarding morality made it pretty clear what people were commanded to do and avoid back then.
 In general, it wasn’t just vague commands that could mean multiple things; each sin mentioned in there was spelled out pretty specifically and plainly.
 So, when trying to understand what something we’re told is better to avoid in the Greek Scriptures actually means, we can’t just read our own modern ideas about morality into it.
 Instead, we have to ask ourselves how the original audience would have understood it back then in light of their understanding of the Old Testament (or even their lack of understanding in the case of Gentiles who weren’t necessarily entirely familiar with it).

 For instance, you’ve probably been taught that premarital sex is a sin.
 While there definitely are sexual acts that should be avoided, this doesn’t seem to be one of them.
 The primary reason that most religious Christians are so against premarital sex is one little word: fornication.
 Depending on your English translation, you’ll find fornication criticized as a very bad thing that one should flee, and if you look fornication up in an English dictionary you will indeed find that it means sexual intercourse between unmarried partners.
 The problem is, the word translated as “fornication” in some translations of the Bible is the Greek word porneia (πορνεία), which does not literally translate to “premarital sex” as most Christians believe it does.
 Of course, some modern versions of the Bible now use term “sexual immorality” to render the word porneia, which is somewhat better than “fornication” as a translation, but it’s still quite problematic since it’s just a broad and general term that doesn’t tell us anything on its own about what sexual acts would actually be considered to be immoral.
-Whatever translation of this word we use, though, the most important thing to ask is what the word means, and the best scholars (see Vine’s, Thayer’s, Knoch, etc.) agree that the meaning of porneia is “illicit sexual intercourse” (or “unlawful intercourse between the sexes”).
+Whatever translation of this word we use, though, the most important thing to ask is what the word means, and the best scholars (see Vine, Thayer, Knoch, etc.) agree that the meaning of porneia is “illicit sexual intercourse” (or “unlawful intercourse between the sexes”).

 If we take the term “illicit sexual intercourse” literally, it means sexual intercourse that breaks the law.
 Generally, here in the western world, premarital sex doesn’t break the law, and it certainly wasn’t against the law among the Gentiles Paul wrote to when he told believers to avoid porneia either.
 And if one digs into the Mosaic Law, they’ll see that it also wasn’t ever spelled out as a sin in there.
 While there were sometimes civil consequences for premarital sex among Israelites back in Bible times without first getting the permission of (and likely paying a brideprice to) a woman’s father (sadly, women were considered to be property in ancient cultures including that of Israel, and were often basically sold from one “owner,” her father, to a new “owner,” her husband, through marriage), and deceiving someone into thinking a woman was a virgin when she wasn’t so that her father would get a higher brideprice for her could also result in harsh penalties, premarital sex on its own was never specifically forbidden or called sinful in the Old Testament.